taxman20000/WrapSideSix/README.md

 # WrapSideSix

-This is the WrapSideSix Python library.
+This is the WrapSideSix Python library containing wrapper functions for PySide6.